kazad/instacalc/docs/guide-finance.md

 <iframe src="https://instacalc.com/57582/embed" width="100%" height="750" frameborder="0"></iframe>

-Behind the scenes, Instacalc finds a keyword (`loan`), sees if relevant parameters are there (time period, rate, amount) and constructions the function call.
+Behind the scenes, Instacalc finds a keyword (`loan`), sees if relevant parameters are there (time period, rate, amount) and builds the function call.
 You can directly call `loan(5%, 400k, 30 years)` as well.